 When they stumbled out of the gate, however, the Devils fired their head coach and general manager, then traded Hall to the Arizona Coyotes, where he helped the team reach the 2020 Playoffs by winning their play-in game.
 After that, he signed a one-year, $8 million contract with the Buffalo Sabres, that, simply put, didn’t work well for either party, leading to his trade to the Boston Bruins at the 2021 trade deadline.

-While in Boston, Hall has seemingly revitalized his game, posting 14 points in 16 regular-season games played.
-With this strong play, he will look to be an offensive driver for the Bruins as they push to win the 2021 Stanley Cup.
+While in Boston, Hall revitalized his game, posting 14 points in 16 regular-season games played.
+Following this, he signed a four-year, $24 million extension to keep him with the Bruins as they push to add more depth scoring and win the Stanley Cup.

 2. Tyler Seguin – Boston Bruins (Via Toronto Maple Leafs)